 - Quality of publicly available product documentation.
 The poorer the product documentation, the lower it ranks on our list.

-- Medical device company market share (and documented commitment of the publisher through financial statements).
+- Medical device company market share.
 The higher the focus on medical device companies, the higher the ERP system ranks on our list.

 - Ability to natively support diversified business models.
 The more diverse the product, the higher it ranks on our list.